 So what if you have a Bichon with a non-standard color?
 Well, it doesn’t matter much.
 The only downside is they may not be able to qualify to participate in AKC competitions.
 But even so, you can still submit a request to participate and hope for an approval.

 The most popular color of the Bichon Frise is the classic solid white.
 This dog in all white is what a lot of people think of when they imagine this breed.
 And while there’s something alluring about solid white dog breeds, the others are just as stunning.

 The good news is that no matter what color, the Bichon Frise will always be a hypoallergenic dog.
 In other words, they’re low-shedding dogs that don’t release as much dander (dog dandruff) into the air and thus, triggering fewer allergic reactions.

-The solid white Bichon Frise is by far the most popular color within this breed.
+The solid white coat is by far the most popular color with the Bichon Frise.
 Their fluffy white coats are lavish and something to truly marvel at.
-I mean, there’s a reason why they’re the most popular for this breed right?
-You can’t go wrong with solid white.
+I mean, there’s a reason why they’re the most popular for this dog breed right?
+You can’t go wrong with white.

 One thing to consider that the white Bichon may easily get dirty, as with all solid white dogs.
 This can be especially true if your dog frequently plays outdoors.
 And if that’s the case, we suggest giving your dog a good bath every other week.

 Find a good groomer one who knows about Bichon’s their coats and skin as white dog’s skin can have allergies.– Ewelsh (Pet Forums UK)